Abhik555/Hand-Gesture-Recognition-System-And-Survey-Application/README.md

 ## Results

-The final model achieved the following results on the validation set:
+The final model achieved the following results on the validation set

 ### Simple CNN Metrics